Pediatric Heart Transplant Surgery

 - The child will not be able to talk while on the ventilator.

 - Once the child wakes up and can breathe on his own, the breathing tube will be removed and the child will be able to speak.

 - The child may stay in the CICU for two to three days.

 - The Children’s Heart Transplant team and the CICU staff will take care of the child after the heart transplant surgery

 Visitor Guidelines for the CICU and CSU

-- After a few days, the child will be taken to the Cardiac Step-down Unit (CSU).
+- When the child no longer needs intensive care, he will be transferred to the Cardiac Step-down Unit (CSU).

 - The nurses and staff will help the child recover and prepare him to go home.

 - The child can usually go home about seven to 14 days after the pediatric heart transplant surgery.

 - The Children’s Heart Transplant coordinator and nursing staff will teach parents how to care for their child at home.